Measurement Science

 Distributed Acoustical Sensing (DAS)

-NORCE has trough several large projects developed a unit for Distributed Acoustic Sensing (DAS).
-This unit is used as a research platform in various projects providing users access to raw data.
 The technology is based upon the analysis of backscattered signals from laser pulses propagating in an optical fibre giving spatial resolved measurement along the entire fibre.

 Distributed Chemical Sensing (DCS)

-NORCE has developed a novel system for distributed water and humidity measurement.
+NORCE has developed “ODIMS” a novel system for distributed water and humidity measurement.
 This has primarily been developed to enable targeted inspection of Corrosion Under Insulation (CUI).

 We are currently working to expand this technology and sensing platform to a wider range of chemical parameters primarily targeting the energy, marine and process industries.
+Parameters of interest include salinity, pH and CO2 sensors, for ocean monitoring and carbon capture and storage among other sectors.

 Distributed Temperature Sensing (DTS)